reflectoring/reflectoring.github.io/content/blog/2022/2022-08-25-schedule-cron-job-in-node.md

   console.log("Application Listening.....");
 });
 ```
-In the code block above we are making a simple console log to the application's terminal.
+In the code block above we are making a simple log to the application's terminal.

 Run `node index.js` in the terminal.